CPHS/OPHS Glossary of Terms

 has been reviewed and approved by an IRB in accordance with an approved assurance.
 If required, it includes

-documentation to funding agencies that a PI has completed specific
+documentation to funding agencies that a PI has completed specific training

-training in the ethical conduct of human subjects research.
+in the ethical conduct of human subjects research.

-Code of Federal Regulations - The Code of Federal Regulations (CFR) is a codification of the
+Code of Federal Regulations - The Code of Federal Regulations (CFR) is a codification of the general

-the Executive departments and agencies of the Federal Government.
+departments and agencies of the Federal Government.
+It details the laws

-It details the laws that govern research with human participants.
+that govern research with human participants.

 Children: